 Pronunciation Trainers These trainers are apps, designed to train your ears in the pronunciation system of a new language in 2-3 weeks.
 There's a lot of research behind these, which you can learn about on this page.
 They run inside of the free Anki app.
 People who want to learn Arabic, Cantonese, Mandarin, Dutch, French, German, Hebrew, Hungarian, Italian, Japanese, Korean, Portuguese, Russian, or Spanish.
 And people who speak one of those languages and want to learn English.
 Word Lists These are professionally translated lists of my 625 words, arranged in an order that makes them 10% easier and faster to memorize than a randomized list, and nearly 200% easier to memorize when compared with a thematic word list (where you learn colors, then professions, then parts of the body, etc.).
 Lots of research behind these, too, which you can learn about on this page.
 The lists are beautifully typeset and contain 90 illustrations by 10 famous web comics.
 People who want to learn Arabic, Cantonese, Mandarin, Dutch, French, German, Hebrew, Hungarian, Italian, Japanese, Korean, Portuguese, Russian, or Spanish.
 And people who speak one of those languages and want to learn English.
 Subscription App The app aids in language learning and retention by using Fluent Forever's pronunciation trainers and word lists and leveraging technology for spaced repetition of knowledge.
-People who want to learn Arabic, Cantonese, Mandarin, Dutch, French, German, Hebrew, Hungarian, Italian, Japanese, Korean, Portuguese, Russian, or Spanish.
-And people who speak one of those languages and want to learn English.
+People who want to learn Mandarin, Dutch, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, or Spanish.
 Coaching Subscriptions Pairing native speakers with students eager to learn in a virtual environment with a low student: teacher ratio.
-People who want to learn Arabic, Cantonese, Mandarin, Dutch, French, German, Hebrew, Hungarian, Italian, Japanese, Korean, Portuguese, Russian, or Spanish.
-And people who speak one of those languages and want to learn English.
+People who want to learn French, German, Italian, Japanese, Russian, or Spanish.